utkukilic/postpdf/final.md

 Misinformation Pollution.
 Misinformation pollution emerges as another contributor to contextmemory conflict, particularly for time-invariant knowledge (Jang et al., 2021) that the model has accurately learned.
 Adversaries exploit this vulnerability by introducing false or misleading information into the Web corpus of retrieved documents (Pan et al., 2023a,b; Weller et al., 2022) and user conversations (Xu et al., 2023).
 The latter poses a practical threat, as adversaries can leverage techniques such as *prompt injection* attacks (Liu et al., 2023b; Greshake et al., 2023; Yi et al., 2023).
 This vulnerability poses a real threat, as models might unknowingly propagate misinformation if they incorporate deceptive inputs without scrutiny (Xie et al., 2023; Pan et al., 2023b; Xu et al., 2023).

+* listing 1 * listin2
+* listin 3
+* listin 4
+* listin 5

 ## 2.3 Analysis Of Model Behaviors

 How do LLMs navigate context-memory conflicts?

 This section will detail the relevant research, although they present quite different answers.
 Depending on the scenario, we first introduce the Open-domain question answering (ODQA) setup and then focus on general setups.
+2.4 Testing Title here for stuff.s

 II.
 What is the conclusion?
 No definitive rule exists for whether a model prioritizes contextual or parametric knowledge.
 Yet, knowledge that is *semantically coherent, logical, and compelling* is typically favored by models over generic conflicting information.

-## 2.4 Solutions
+## 2.5 Solutions

 Solutions are organized according to their **objectives**, *i.e.*, the desired behaviors we expect from an LLM when it encounters conflicts.
 Existing strategies can be categorized into the following objectives: *Faithful to context* strategies aim to align with contextual knowledge, focusing on context prioritization. *Discriminating misinformation* strategies encourage skepticism towards dubious context in favor of parametric knowledge. *Disentangling sources* strategies treat context and knowledge separately and provide disentangled answers.